Dysphonia International and The Voice Foundation present:

 - $1,000 to support travel costs to The Voice Foundation Symposium: Care of the Professional Voice

-- Recognition in Voice Foundation and the National Spasmodic Dysphonia Association’s materials
+- Recognition in Voice Foundation and Dysphonia International Association’s materials.

 If you have any questions about the application process, please contact The Voice Foundation.
 E-mail: [email protected]

-Founded in 1989, the National Spasmodic Dysphonia Association (NSDA) is a not-for profit 501(c)3 organization dedicated to advancing medical research into the causes of and treatments for SD, promoting physician and public awareness of the disorder, and providing support to those affected by SD through symposiums, support groups, and on-line resources.
+Founded in 1989, Dysphonia International is a not-for profit 501(c)3 organization dedicated to advancing medical research into the causes of and treatments for SD, promoting physician and public awareness of the disorder, and providing support to those affected by SD through symposiums, support groups, and on-line resources.

 Kimberly Kuman, Executive Director,